 A retired William Munny (Clint Eastwood)

 William Munny is a man who used to be involved with crime, whoring, and drinking a lot.
-His passed on wife taught him to live a better life without the bad stuff.
+Furthermore, his passed on wife taught him to live a better life without the bad stuff.

 Clint Eastwood always seems the best choice for these kinds of roles.
 The western genre suits him well, and we all know him for it.
 He just nails the cowboy look and feels.
-When you look at him, you can think that he has been through a lot.
+When you look at him, you can feel that he’s been through a lot.
 That is what makes him unique.

 The Schofield Kid’s proposition

 A young man named himself “The Schofield Kid” and is ready to make some mischief.
-The new bounty got his attention, but he is looking for an extra man for the job.
+In addition to this, the new bounty got his attention.
+Besides that, he is looking for an extra man for the job.
 He pays a visit to William Munny and proposes him to aid him in his journey.
 Munny first declined his offer by telling him that he does not do that anymore.
 He made a promise to his wife that he intend to keep.

 Later on, Munny changed his mind.
-The money is needed to raise his kids.
+Because of the money he needs to raise his kids.
 But also for the unjustified actions of the two cowboys.

 Munny needs someone who he can trust and recruits his old partner, Ned Logan (Morgan Freeman).
-The Schofield Kid was not pleased by this.
+On the contrary, the Schofield Kid was not pleased by this.
 The agreement between him and Munny was broken.
 But they did not leave the kid much choice.
 He could choose between either going alone or with three.

-Munny tries to redeem himself by burying the past and following a positive path.
-The Schofield Kid tries to become more than he proves to be.
-Sherrif Dagget sees himself as a highly respected man but believes what he is doing is right
+Firstly, Munny tries to redeem himself by burying the past and following a positive path.
+Secondly, the Schofield Kid tries to become more than he proves to be. and finally, Sherrif Dagget sees himself as a highly respected man but believes what he is doing is right

 It is hard to say who the villains and heroes are in this magnificent film.
 I cannot say that Munny is a hero because of his past.
-He has done some terrible things that cannot be denied.
+In fact, you cannot deny his past.
 In the end, I still feel that I can forgive his actions of the past because of his will to become a better man.

 This movie got 4 Oscars